decc/twenty-fifty/src/stylesheets/README.md

 application.css loads all the stylesheets in this folder and combines them into a single worksheet before returning them to the server

-pathway.css contains the principal shape of the page and the primary_energy and electricity chart colours
+body.css contains the principal shape of the page